robertop96/roberto-manzano-brainflix/README.md

 *This project was for educational purpose only and all images used were royalty free*

-*All the design, mockups, assets, API, folder Structure layout were provided by BrainStation.*
+*All the design, mockups, assets, folder Structure layout were provided by BrainStation.*

 The actual code and logic of this project was all made by Roberto Manzano.